-I routinely ask men I mentored in the jail, who give their lives to the Lord there, why it’s so hard for them to become part of a church when they get out.
+I routinely asked men who gave their lives to the Lord in the jail and I mentored there, why it’s so hard for them to become part of a church when they get out.

-I then follow up by asking whether, after being released, they were ever invited into someone’s home for a meal and fellowship from any church they visited.
+I then followed up by asking whether, after being released, they were ever invited into someone’s home for a meal and fellowship from any church they visited.

-I’ve asked this hundreds of times, not just of men trying to put their lives back together after jail, but also of those living in the woods and in homeless shelters.
+I’ve asked this hundreds of times, not just of men trying to put their lives back together after jail, but also of others living in the woods or in homeless shelters.

 We all love arms-length “ministries” and “programs” that make us feel good about helping “those people”, so long as it’s not too close and personal.

-I guess most “churches” are religious social clubs for cookie-cutter “believers” rather than real Christian communities.
+I guess most “churches” are look-alike religious social clubs for cookie-cutter “believers” rather than real Christian communities.

 In the meantime, our house remains a place of hospitality, friendship and fellowship …